denoland/docs/lint/rules/no-invalid-regexp.md

 tags: [recommended]
 ---

-Disallows specifying invalid regular expressions in RegExp constructors
+Disallows specifying invalid regular expressions in RegExp constructors.

 Specifying an invalid regular expression literal will result in a SyntaxError at compile time, however specifying an invalid regular expression string in the